codecheckers/codecheckers.github.io/guide/community-process.md

   - Document the used computing environment, see [CODECHECK bundle guide](/guide/bundle).
   - Create a notebook as the basis for the report (see below), e.g. `codecheck.Rmd`.
   - Make the repository [Binder-ready](https://mybinder.readthedocs.io/); put all Binder-related files into `.binder/` directory to separate them from the author's content.
-- **Add a CODECHECK report** as a PDF file named **`codecheck.pdf`** in the check directory.
+- **Write the CODECHECK report** and save it as a PDF file named **`codecheck.pdf`** in the check directory.
   The report should cover at least _WHO_ checked _WHAT_, and _HOW_.
-  Imagine the report as a reminder for future you to be able to re-check the workflow in two years time - what help would you need to do that?
+  Imagine the report as a reminder for future you so you will be to re-check the workflow in two years time - what help would you need to do that?
-  You can check the [example CODECHECKs](#examples) for some templates for reports.
+  Take a look at the [example CODECHECKs](#examples) for existing reports to serve as templates.
 - **Optional report sections** depending on interest, time, and skills:
+  - _How to cite the report?_ Your CODECHECK is a valuable contribution to science, and you should add a short note on how to cite your report (see below for reserving the DOI).
   - Do the generated outputs match the ones in the original manuscript?
 Are the differences relevant or not?
   - Are there any parts of the workflow where the author could improve the code?
   - How long did it take you to conduct the CHECK, and where did you struggle?